Page 1:Step 1: Define A Purpose And Choose A Case

 Serial ATA (SATA) power and data cables are keyed on the sides, as seen on the drive below.
 Some early SATA drives were also able to accept older 4-pin ATA power connectors.
 The sticker warns that builders should choose either SATA or legacy power, but not both.

 Are you trying to rescue data from an outdated drive on your new system?
 New motherboards don’t support these drives natively, old SATA-to-ATA converters often had limited compatibility, and old drive interface cards used legacy PCI.
-If you really are stuck trying to pull childhood photos off a deceased family PC, I’d like to suggest installing the drive in an external USB-based adapter.
-That is, if you can still find one.
+If you really are stuck trying to pull childhood photos off a deceased family PC, we’d like to suggest installing the drive in an external USB-based adapter.

 ATAPI and Ultra ATA drives have pin 1 on the "other" side of the connector, as seen when facing it (on the right in the photo below).
 A key is located on the top of all 80-conductor ATA cables to prevent upside-down insertion.